nib-health-funds/postcss-asset-webpack-plugin/README.md

 Run `postcss` on CSS assets after compilation.

-###### Why
+##### Why

-`CSS-loader` only runs `postcss` on individual chunks.
-When using `ExtractTextPlugin` you want to run `postcss` on the whole, concatenated chunks.
+`css-loader` runs `postcss` on individual files.
+If you use `extract-text-webpack-plugin` you may want `postcss` to run after `extract-text-webpack-plugin` has concatenated files into a single CSS asset.

-For example, in order to dedupe your CSS you want to run postcss / CSSnano across the concatenated chunks of CSS.
+We had duplicate styles across multiple files because of nested `@import`s. `css-loader` wasn't removing the duplicate styles, because, when `css-loader` runs it doesn't know that the file being processed will be concatenated with other files, resulting in duplicated styles.
+This plugin allows us to run `cssnano` after the files have been concatenated and the duplicate styles are evident.

 ## Installation